Djandjay: Singles

 "Peacekeeper" was released on 14 March 2025 as the album's lead single.
 Emma Mack from The Music described the song as a "gritty, energetic and uplifting track" that is "tackling themes of prioritising your own self-worth and personal peace."

 "Freak Out" was released as the second single on 23 May 2025.
 Baker Boy said the song "is all about the bratty energy, it's a bit of an f you to the man, to the 'grown ups' and to the system but done in kind of a cheeky and playful way.
 It hits on the very real experiences of being a Yolŋu man in the city and living in the white world."

 "Lightning" was released as the third single on 25 July 2025.
 Baker Boy said "It has this kind of cheeky arrogance to it, but during the writing process, I was touching on the pressures and expectations I feel to kind of be this perfect role model and I guess coming to terms with not being able to make everyone happy."
 It in, Baker Boy sings in three languages, Yolŋu Matha, English and Burarra.

 "Thick Skin" was released on 5 September 2025.
 In interviews, Baker Boy explained that the song was fuelled by his anger after the failed 2023 Indigenous Voice referendum and ongoing attacks on First Nations people.
+At the National Indigenous Music Awards 2026, the song won Film Clip of the Year and Song of the Year.

 "Running Low" was released on 10 October 2025 as the fifth single..
 About the single, Baker Boy said "I was talking about being on the road, the pressure to create — but also the sacrifice of living away from community, of missing funerals and carrying that weight.
 It was a favourite from the demo, originally, I sang the hook, but bringing in Pardyalone gave it this crazy energy.
 His voice just hits."